Terms And Conditions

 ii) if it is for a purpose directly related to the original purpose for which the personal data was collected;

-iii) if it is necessary for the preparation, negotiation and fulfilling of a contract with the Client;
+iii) if it is necessary for the preparation, negotiation and fulfilling the Agreement with the Client;

 iv) if it is required due to legal obligation, administrative or court order;

-v) if it is required for the establishment or protection of legal claims or in defence of court actions;
+v) if it is required for the establishment or protection of legal claims or in defense of court actions;

 vi) if it serves the prevention of misuse or other illegal activities, such as deliberate attacks, to ensure data security.

 Article 6: Data and information from the Client